IrvingtonRobotics/tower-takeover-A/README.md

 # VEX Tower Takeover Code
 **Team 44730A Bluescreens**

+Competition season is now over.
+Since there are a few items in this repo that should be split, I'll move them into separate repos soon.
+These include:

+ - `proj.py` for compiling different routines to different slots and checking the README ports.
+This could be improved by also checking the controls table.
+ - `utils/auto-profile` for creating autonomous routines from pseudo-programming in Figma
+ - `utils/auto-cat` for printing out all the code for documentation.
+This one definitely needs some work, such as showing just diffs instead of the whole code.

 ## Uploading
 You can make and upload just with the standard `pros make all` and `pros upload`, but to utilize default slots, do the following: